Imagine you're a hiring manager and put up an ad for a role. After a lengthy process, you hire someone you think is a great fit.

 3. Use video interviews prior to phone calls.

-"We do this for high volume roles, and use the video interview as a qualifier for whether or not the candidate moves forward with a phone interview."
+"We do this for high volume roles, and use the video interview as a qualifier for whether or not the candidate moves forward with a phone interview," said McCarthy.

-4. Evaluate with other assessment tools.
+4. Evaluate candidates' qualifications using additional assessment tools.

 As a HubSpot writer, I was asked to write a blog post from scratch using one of HubSpot's prompt topics before being invited for an interview.
-This makes sense -- why waste your time, and your candidate's time, if your candidate doesn't have the skills you're looking for?
+This makes sense – why waste your time, and your candidate's time, if they don't have the skills you're looking for?

-You might consider offering role plays for customer facing positions, case studies for functional roles, or coding assessments for engineering positions.
+You might consider offering role plays for customer-facing positions, case studies for functional roles, or coding assessments for engineering positions.

-"A vetting process is about establishing a process at the beginning and sticking to it -- additionally, it's important to use a vetting process to operationalize how we review candidates and decide which ones are most qualified to move forward to next steps."
+"A vetting process is about establishing a process at the beginning and sticking to it," said McCarthy.
+"Additionally, it's important to use a vetting process to operationalize how we review candidates and decide which ones are most qualified to move forward to next steps."